RAS 500 – a small scale laboratory system for shrimp cultivation at the Institute of Oceanography, University of Gdansk

 In June 2017 a small scale RAS laboratory system for shrimp cultivation was installed at the laboratory of the Institute of Oceanography, University of Gdansk, for the purpose of the InnoAquaTech project pilot 2 – “Farming shrimp in Poland: Increasing the potential of recirculating aquaculture systems”.

 Purpose of the RAS 500 system

-Since November 2017 young shrimp from Florida are swimming and growing in this laboratory and the first trails are ready to begin.
+Since November 2017, the young shrimp from Florida are swimming and growing in this laboratory and the trials are ready to begin.
 Now the team working in the project is focused on the first trial: Growth and nutritional value of shrimps cultivated on commercial diet.

 RAS 500 consists of 3 separate tanks: water reservoir, treatment unit (containing: electric cabinet, electronic cabinet, mechanical filtration, protein skimmer, UV and ozone sterilization, biological chamber, heating, filter sump, aeration) and 500 l shrimp tank – source of the name “RAS 500” (link to blueprint).
 In fact, there are two versions of the RAS 500, which differ in the biological filtration systems.
 One is using a trickling filter, the other uses a moving bed filter.

 The system has been designed in a way, that evaporation of water is limited to minimum.
 The whole system is manufactured from corrosion and sea-water resistant materials.
 The advantageous utilization of gravity guarantees a very efficient water flow, that only requires one pump located in the filter sump.
 Parameters such as pH, redox, salinity, etc. of the circulating water are continuously monitored.

 Analyses performed in this pilot:

 - Growth rate (based on total length and fresh weight measurements)

 - Elemental composition (carbon, hydrogen and nitrogen contents)

 - Nutritional value and level of chemical contaminants